 Baltimore City Community College defines a transfer student as any student who has previously matriculated as a degree candidate at another institution and has earned or is earning credit.
-It is the policy of Baltimore City Community College to permit students who have successfully completed courses at a college or university that is regionally accredited by the commission on education, articulation agreement and college approved standardized test (ACT, SAT, CLEP and AP) to receive credit toward an associate degree, certificate or to be exempted from a placement test.
-The total number of allowable credits towards an associate degree is 45 or half the credits required for a certificate.
-Only credits that apply to the chosen program may count toward graduation.
+It is the policy of Baltimore City Community College that students who have successfully completed college level courses at a regionally accredited college or university will receive credit toward an associate degree or certificate.
+In addition, exemption from relevant placement tests will be granted.
+The total number of credits that may be allocated toward an associate degree is 45.
+The credits awarded for a certificate is half of the total required hours.
 Students can earn up to 30 of these transfer hours through transfer of nontraditional credit.
 Such credits must be evaluated and approved for transfer credit by the appropriate associate dean of Academic Affairs and the Office of Admissions.

 Award of Credit for Prior Learning